 The Old King's Foreshore holds cultural, historical and social significance at local, state and federal levels.
-The foreshore is also a popular recreation area and forms a part of a high-traffic pedestrian corridor linking key destinations, the Parramatta CBD and the Bankwest Stadium.
+The foreshore is also a popular recreation area and forms a part of a high-traffic pedestrian corridor linking key destinations, namely the Parramatta CBD and the Commbank Stadium.

 A risk assessment of the area undertaken by Council identified that the current lack of lighting and visibility poses a potantial public safety risk.
 For interim safety, three (3) temporary lighting fixtures are being relied upon, however a more sustainable and permanent solution is required.